-Ways of systematically indicating the sounds of speech in writing.
+Ways of systematically representing the sounds of speech in written form.

 votes